As an Amazon Associate BE Family Travel earns from qualifying purchases. Learn More

-Here’s our top 7 ways to deal with baby or toddler or child jet lag upon arrival:
+Here are our top 7 ways to deal with baby or toddler or child jet lag upon arrival:

 1. Jump into the local time zone

-My best advice to overcome jet lag is to jump in to the local time zone as soon as you reach your destination.
+My best advice to overcome jet lag is to jump into the local time zone as soon as you reach your destination.
 If you arrive at your destination in the morning, although exhausting, stay awake as long as you can so you can get used to the local schedule.

 Babies typically love routine, because it’s reassuring and calming.
 If you implement routines from home at your destination baby will quickly feel reassured and hopefully adapt more easily.

 To help your child get over jet lag get them on a regular sleep schedule with a consistent bedtime routine.
-With our children we have dinner, then play, next sit on the potty, then a bath followed by toothbrushing, story and prayers, then it’s bedtime.
+With our children we have dinner, then play, next sit on the potty, then a bath followed by toothbrushing, story, and prayers, then it’s bedtime.
 After going through this familiar sequence our daughters know the next thing they need to do is sleep 10-12 hours.

 You should try to stick to your typical schedule in the new time zone.
 Follow the same routine and do not let your child oversleep in the morning or during nap time.
-If it’s lunch time then eat, if it’s bedtime then sleep.
+If it’s lunchtime then eat, if it’s bedtime then sleep.
 Occasionally, if it is a poor nap day an earlier bedtime may be suitable.